arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Russia’s </strong>defence ministry said it had completed a full withdrawal of troops from the western bank of the Dnieper river in Ukraine’s <strong>Kherson</strong> province.
-A Ukrainian flag has been raised in [Kherson city](https://www.economist.com/europe/2022/11/09/russia-says-it-is-abandoning-the-ukrainian-city-of-kherson), the regional capital, and there are unconfirmed reports that Ukrainian forces have now entered it.
+<strong>Ukrainian </strong>troops entered the city of <strong>Kherson</strong> as Russian forces retreated from it.
+Ukrainian flags were raised in the regional capital.
+Earlier<strong>, Russia’s </strong>defence ministry said it had completed a full withdrawal of troops from the western bank of the Dnieper river in Ukraine’s Kherson province.
 The Antonivskiy bridge, connecting Kherson city to the new Russian defensive line, collapsed.

 <strong>Stockmarkets</strong> leapt after lower-than-expected inflation figures raised hopes that America’s Federal Reserve will [ease monetary tightening](https://www.economist.com/finance-and-economics/2022/11/02/the-fed-delivers-another-jumbo-rate-rise-and-its-far-from-done).
 Wall Street’s big three indices each recorded their best day since 2020, with the tech-heavy NASDAQ Composite climbing by 7.4%, the S&amp;P 500 by 5.5% and the Dow by 3.7%.
 Annual <strong>inflation</strong> was reported to have slowed to 7.7% in October, down from 8.2% in September.